Wynncraft-Veterans/website/src/content/docs/guides/returning.md

 ## Major Changes

 Over the past several years, **numerous additions have been made.** You can learn more about all major changes by update [here](https://www.wynnvets.org/docs/major-changes/).
-Here is a brief overview:
+Here is a brief overview of some of the most impactful changes:

 [Housing](https://www.wynnvets.org/docs/major-changes/reborn/#housing).
 A balloon was added to every major city that lets you access your own private island to build on, as well as your guild's.